pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###TX ID
 Each protocol is using a 32bits ID generated randomely at first power up.
 There are little chances to get a duplicated ID.

-It's possible to generate a new ID using bind button on the Hubsan protocolduring power up.
+It's possible to generate a new ID using bind button on the Hubsan protocol during power up.

 ###Bind
 To bind a model press the bind button, apply power and then release.